jwssnr/Specs-for-CSS-Lines/README.md

   fetch-line-anchor: center;
 }
 ```
-##  Multiple Lines from one Referenze
+##  Multiple lines from one referenze

 ![Like described.](img/v2-stern.png)

 ```css
 .a {
   set-line-name: ab;